 1. a simple tune which could date from many centuries ago.
 No education needed.

 2. as an Elizabethan courtly dance.
 Sorry no sackbuts or serpents but very reedy sound.
 The tune is harmonised with simple triads.
-3. as a Baroque era string quartet in imitation fugue-style with each instrument having an independent line.

 4. as a mid-Romantic era symphonic piece (had it been earlier, the counter-line used to lay down the rhythm would have been just arpeggios.
 Still triads and dominant sevenths plus diminished chords, so loved by classical composers...to excess.